Alexintosh/Efficient-Frontier-2/notes.md

   fractionOfWealth: Number
 }

-4. Send this object as the response
+4. Send this object as the response - DONE